nodejs/node/doc/api/timers.markdown

 ## setTimeout(callback, delay[, arg][, ...])

-To schedule execution of a one-time `callback` after `delay` milliseconds.
+Schedules execution of a one-time `callback` after `delay` milliseconds.
 Returns a `timeoutObject` for possible use with [`clearTimeout`][].
 Additional optional arguments may be passed to the callback.